Disclosure of origin requirements in the patents regime

 We commissioned Castalia to produce an economic evaluation of three potential options for a patent disclosure of origin requirement.

-We will be holding regional hui with Māori during the consultation period to discuss both the Plant Variety Rights Act 1987 review issues paper and the patent disclosure of origin discussion document.
+We also held regional hui with Māori during the consultation period to discuss both the Plant Variety Rights Act 1987 review issues paper and the patent disclosure of origin discussion document.